PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/Order Page View.md

 If the "Quantity discounts based on" option is set to "Products", the specific price rule is ignored for product combinations.

+_Adding a product already present in the order to a new invoice_

+If a product already existing in the order is added into a new invoice, the specific price on the quantity is not applied.

+-   **Add a product already present in the order

-**Specific scenario**: When the merchant wants to add more quantities of the same product, he has to edit the product quantity to add some items.
+When the merchant wants to add more quantities of the same product, he has to edit the product quantity to add some items.

 -   **Product minimum quantity**